Exploring National Parks with Kids

 • U.S. Military: Current U.S. military members and dependents in the Army, Navy, Air Force, Marines and Coast Guard are eligible for free annual passes.
 Reserve and National Guard members are also eligible.

-• Free parks passes for 4th graders: As part of the Every Kid in a Park initiative, 4th graders are eligible to get a pass that allows them free entrance in the national parks.
+• Free parks passes for 4th graders: As part of the Every Kid Outdoors initiative, 4th graders are eligible to get a pass that allows them free entrance in the national parks.
 All 4th graders (and their families) are able to access the parks for a year from September to August of the child's 4th grade year.
 The Every Kid in a Park initiative selected 4th graders to receive the free passes because research has shown that kids ages 9 to 11 are beginning to learn about the world around them, and they are open to new ideas and likely to connect to nature and history.
 Information for educators and parents is also available.

 The year my daughter was in 4th grade, we got the 4th Grade Pass because we had plans to visit several parks that year (Rocky Mountain, Grand Teton and Yellowstone National Parks).
 Unfortunately, it also happened to be the year I got laid off work.
 While it was unfortunate, it turned out to be the best summer of memories for our family - especially for my daughter and myself as we set off for a cross-country drive out West to visit family.
 We took advantage of the 4th Grade Pass and added on Grand Canyon and Mesa Verde National Parks to our road trip.
 The Pass is such a great opportunity for families to travel and save some money while building memories. –Vong Hamilton